Receipt of Gifts

 The Maine Whitewater Outfitters Association invited legislators on a Penobscot River rafting trip at a rate of $15 for up to two rate.
 The Attorney General said that legislators could not accept the trip at that rate, as it appeared to be a gift intended to influence the legislators in the performance of their official duties.

-Conflicts of Interest: Influencing Legislation
+Conflicts of Interest: Financial Benefit from Legislation

 Attorney General Opinion, June 10, 1983